grip-on-software/data-gathering/README.md

 ===========================================

-The scripts and modules in this repository gather data from different sources that are used by software development teams and projects.
+The scripts and modules in this repository gather data from different sources that are used by software development teams and projects, as well as control a distributed setup of data gathering.
 The scripts are part of a larger pipeline where the gathered data is made available for analysis purposes through a database setup.

 The scripts read data from a source based on the requested project and any additional parameters (command-line arguments, settings and credentials).